My Morris 1000 Van, Becky.

 Click on pictures to make larger.

-From this.
-To this, in 2 years.
+20026.jpg (80310 bytes) From this.
+2052.jpg (242574 bytes) To this, in 2 years.

 People ask why my van needed restoring when everything looked so nice before.